Formby F.C.: Early years

 The club were established in 1919 as Formby United.
 After a year at various pitches in the town they moved to a ground that would be their home for more than 80 years, Brows Lane.
 Three years later they dropped the 'United' to become simply Formby FC.

 After a first season in the Southport & District League, the club competed in the Liverpool and District League, where they were First Division champions in 1924–25.
 Later they transferred to the Liverpool League, achieving two honours in 1927–28, being finalists in the league's knockout trophy, the RP Houston Cup as well as winning the Barnes Benevolent Cup.
-In 1929–30 the Squirrels achieved an extraordinary double, winning the RP Houston Cup on 2 May 1930, and just three days later winning the Liverpool County FA Amateur Cup.
+In 1929–30 the Squirrels achieved a notable double, winning the RP Houston Cup on 2 May 1930, and just three days later winning the Liverpool County FA Amateur Cup.

 In the early 1930s Formby moved on to the I Zingari League.
 In 1931–32 they were runners-up in the Division Two, then in 1932–33 they were Division Two champions and were promoted to Division One.
 They won the Liverpool County FA Amateur Cup for the second time in 1934–35.
 In 1936–37 they were runners-up in Division One.